MinaAnis7/Connect-Flutter/README.md

 - **Love and Comment:** You Can Love and Comment on any post you want, **see** all the comments, and **see** who loved the post.
 - **Read More:** If the post contains more than 3 lines, you can press on read more to see the whole post.
 - **Search:** You can search for any user registered in the app **or** within your chats.
+- **Chats:** You can chat with your connections in real-time and insert emojis.
+- **Connections:** You can make connections by sending a connection request to them.
+Once they approve the request, you are friends and now you can see your posts and have chats!
+- **Notifications:** Connect can inform you (within the app) who sent a request to you and if the request that you sent was accepted.
+- **Profile Customization:** You can edit your profile and have a new profile and cover images. and edit your name, phone, or your bio.
+- **User Profiles:** You can see others' profiles and see their own posts.
+- **Dark Mode:** Connect has a Dark Mode Feature to make you comfortable browsing it.